Chart Color Schemes

 Naremburn features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Naremburn as of the latest Census, 37.8% of dwellings were houses while 62.2% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Sydney metropolitan area's 55.9% houses and 44.1% other dwellings.
+Naremburn's latest Census data shows 37.8% houses and 62.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Naremburn stood at 30.3%, with mortgaged dwellings at 33.5% and rented ones at 36.2%.
-The median monthly mortgage repayment in the area was $3,500, higher than Sydney metro's average of $2,427.
-The median weekly rent figure for Naremburn was $602, compared to Sydney metro's $470.
-Nationally, Naremburn's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $3,500, above Sydney metro's average of $2,427.
+Median weekly rent in Naremburn was $602, higher than Sydney metro's $470.
+Nationally, Naremburn's mortgage repayments were significantly higher at $3,500 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing